MuhammadMoustafa/Resume/README.md

 **Courses:** Medical Equipment “MRI”, Programming Techniques and OOP, Data Structures, Algorithms, Embedded, Biosystems and IOT, Digital Signal Processing, Biometrics.

 - ### **Intixel, Cairo — Software Developer** <span style="font-size:1rem;">[website](https://www.intixel.com/), [linkedin](https://www.linkedin.com/company/intixel/mycompany/) *May 2021 - Present*</span>
-    - Develop a website for furniture design editing and visualization using React and Three.js
+    - Architect, manage and develop a website for furniture design editing and visualization using Django, DRF, Hasura, React, and Three.js.
+    - Develop a Django app to manage user and group permissions.
     - Build distributed systems using microservice architecture with RabbitMQ as a message broker.
-    - Develop gRPC Services in c++.
+    - Develop gRPC Services in C++.
     - Using [Asylo](https://asylo.dev/) framework as an enclave backend to handle encrypted data.
-    - Develop and deploy smart contracts on ethereum network.
+    - Develop and deploy smart contracts on the Ethereum network.
     - Develop web/mobile applications using Flutter.
-    - Develop a payment gateway using Authorize.net and Stripe apis, Django, DRF.
+    - Develop a payment gateway using Authorize.net and Stripe APIs, Django, and DRF.
-    - Develop google add-ons using Apps Script.
+    - Develop Google add-ons using Apps Script.
     - Using getX as a State Management library for Flutter applications.
-    - Work on [AIRA](https://www.intixel.com/products/>) system for analysis of breast cancer images using Django, DRF, React, Next, MySQL.
+    - Work on [AIRA](https://www.intixel.com/products/>) system for analysis of breast cancer images using Django, DRF, React, Next, and MySQL.
     - Add user tracking analytics service to AIRA.
-    - Communicate with different hospital imaging modalities and PACS using DICOM standard.
+    - Communicate with different hospital imaging modalities and PACS using DICOM standards.
-    - Use knox to add a security layer using web tokens.
+    - Use Knox to add an authentication layer using web tokens.
     - Create a deployment pipeline using Github action.
-    - Generate API documentation using swagger.
+    - Generate API documentation using Swagger.
 - ### Udacity — Session Lead of [Intermediate Javascript Nanodegree](https://www.udacity.com/course/intermediate-javascript-nanodegree--nd032_variant_a) <span style="font-size:1rem;"> *September 2022 - Present* </span>
     - The curriculum consists of three modules.
         - Object Oriented Programming